 Vertigo is a sensation that you are out of balance.
 The room may feel like it’s spinning and for the elderly, having vertigo may put them at high risk for falls and accidents.
 It’s worth noting that vertigo is a symptom, not a disease or condition.
-Hence, it is highly important to seek medical attention if you suspect that you have vertigo symptoms, so that any underlying medical condition can be ruled out.
-In most cases, people experiencing vertigo may have an inner ear infection or injury to the ear
+It is highly important to seek medical attention if you experience symptoms of vertigo, so that any underlying medical condition can be addressed.

 Vertigo produces a dizzy sensation when the information in the brain doesn’t match up with what the body is experiencing.
 The most common causes of vertigo include: benign paroxysmal positional vertigo (BBPV), Meniere’s disease, and vestibular neuritis.

 BBPV occurs when calcium builds up in the inner ear canals, which causes brief bouts of dizziness that last from 20 seconds to 1 minute.
 This may seem like a short period of time, but for a person experiencing extreme dizziness — especially in public places — it can be very dangerous and unsettling.